kevinakasam/BeltDrivenEnder3/README.md

 # BeltDrivenEnder3
 ---
 Hey :)
 Creality is organizing a Creator Contest and currently the voting is going on.
 I would be very grateful if you could take a few minutes and vote for my entry.
-You have to use the Creality Cloud App for this. https://share.creality.com/creality-cloud/share-content/1127
+You have to use the Creality Cloud App for this (maybe you have to search for the Creality DIY Group by yourself.
+You can vote by click on the heart). https://share.creality.com/creality-cloud/share-content/1127

 ---